johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

     8 bits it is possible to define up to 8 different transports of which this document defines two: DNS and API.

-SYNCHRONIZATION:
+MULTI-SIGNER SYNC:
     8 bits.
+Only used for the case of multi-signer synchronization.
-Encodes the synchronization capabilities of the MSA.
-With 8 bits it is possible to define up to 8 different synchronization models of which this document defines two:
+    Encodes the multi-signer synchronization capabilities of the Agent.
+    With 8 bits it is possible to define up to 8 different synchronization models of which this document identifies two:
     Leader/Follower and Peer-to-Peer.

 OPERATION-BODY:
     Variable-length.
 Used to carry operation-specific parameters.

-### Encoding Transport Capabilities in the Multi-Signer EDNS(0) Option
+### Encoding Transport Capabilities in the Provider-Synchronization EDNS(0) Option

-An MSA signals the union of its transport capabilities by setting the corresponding bits to 1.
+An Agent signals the union of its transport capabilities by setting the corresponding bits to 1.

-0: DNS transport supported (baseline, MUST be supported by all MSAs)
+0: DNS transport supported (baseline, MUST be supported by all Agents)

 1: API transport supported

-2: unused

-3: unused

-4: unused

-5: unused

-6: unused

-7: unused
+2-7: unused

-### Encoding Synchronization Capabilities in the Multi-Signer EDNS(0) Option
+### Encoding Multi-signer Synchronization Capabilities in the Provider-Synchronization EDNS(0) Option

-An MSA signals its synchronization capabilities by setting the corresponding bits to 1.
+In a multi-signer context, an Agent signals its multi-signer synchronization capabilities by setting the corresponding bits to 1.

-0: Leader/Follower synchronization supported (baseline, MUST be supported by all MSAs)
+0: Leader/Follower multi-signer synchronization supported

-1: Peer-to-Peer synchronization supported
+1: Peer-to-Peer multi-signer synchronization supported

-2: unused

-3: unused

-4: unused

-5: unused

-6: unused

-7: unused
+2-7: unused

+Detailed specification of the Multi-signer Sync field is out of scope for this document.

 # Sequence Diagram Example of Establishing Secure Comms - "The Hello Phase"

-The procedure of locating another MSA and establishing a secure communication, referred to as "The Hello Phase" is examplified in the sequence diagram below.
+The procedure of locating another Agent and establishing a secure communication, referred to as "The Hello Phase" is examplified in the sequence diagram below.

 The procedure is as follows:

-1. The multisigner agents receive a zone via zone transfer.
-By analyzing the HSYNC RRset each MSA become aware of the identities of the other MSAs for the zone.
-I.e. each MSA knows which other MSAs it needs to communicate with.
-Communication with each of these, previously unknown, remote MSAs is referred to as "NEEDED".
+1. The Agents receive a zone via zone transfer.
+By analyzing the HSYNC RRset each Agent become aware of the identities of the other Agents for the zone.
+I.e. each Agent knows which other Agents it needs to communicate with.
+Communication with each of these, previously unknown, remote Agents is referred to as "NEEDED".

-2. Each MSA starts aquiring the information needed to establish secure communications with any previously unknown MSAs.
+2. Each Agent starts aquiring the information needed to establish secure communications with any previously unknown Agents.
 Here we only illustrate the baseline case where DNS-based communications is to be used in the following phase.
-Once all needed information has been collected the communication with this remote MSA is considered to be "KNOWN".
+Once all needed information has been collected the communication with this remote Agent is considered to be "KNOWN".

-3. Once an MSA has received the required information (URI, SVCB and KEY records in the baseline case) it sends a NOTIFY message with a dedicated Multi-Signer OPT code with OPERATION="HELLO".
+3. Once an Agent has received the required information (URI, SVCB and KEY records in the baseline case) it sends a NOTIFY message with a dedicated Provider-Synchronization OPT code with OPERATION="HELLO".
    The sender uses this OPT field to signal its transport and synchronization capabilities.
 Similarly, the responder signals its capabilities using the same field.

-4. When an MSA either gets a NOERROR response to its NOTIFY OPT(hello) message or responds with a NOERROR, it transitions out of "The Hello Phase" with the exchanging party and they transition to the next phaste where they start sending NOTIFY OPT(heartbeat) signals instead.
-The communication with the remote MSA is now considered to be in the "OPERATIONAL" state.
+4. When an Agent either gets a NOERROR response to its NOTIFY OPT(hello) message or responds with a NOERROR, it transitions out of "The Hello Phase" with the exchanging party and they transition to the next phaste where they start sending NOTIFY OPT(heartbeat) signals instead.
+The communication with the remote Agent is now considered to be in the "OPERATIONAL" state.

-In the case where one MSA is aware of the need to communicate with another MSA, but the other is not (eg. the zone transfer was dealyed for one of them), the slower one SHOULD respond with a RCODE=REFUSED to any NOTIFY OPT(hello) it receives.
+In the case where one Agent is aware of the need to communicate with another Agent, but the other is not (eg. the zone transfer was delayed for one of them), the slower one SHOULD respond with a RCODE=REFUSED to any NOTIFY OPT(hello) it receives.
 Once it is ready, it will send its own NOTIFY OPT(hello) which should be responded to with a